tanjidhasan41/web-automation-using-playwright/README.md

 ## What I Have Done
 - Implemented Playwright test cases to cover the registration, login, item addition, profile update, password reset, and re-login functionalities.
-- Added assertions to validate toast messages and email confirmation.
+- Added assertions to validate toast messages.
 - Configured `.gitignore` to exclude unnecessary files and folders (`node_modules`, `.env`, etc.).
 - Generated test reports using **Allure**.
 - Recorded the automation process and included it in the documentation.